+Education 5519

-Education 5546 Advanced Educational Psychology-3 credits A survey of the development of the major concepts, types of research, and professional practices in the psychology of learning.
+A survey of the development of the major concepts, types of research, and professional practices in the psychology of learning.

-Educational Tests and Measurements-3 credits Nature, function, and use of measurement in the appraisal of educational products and aspects of personality.
-Surveys of different kinds of mental and educational tests with application of procedures in pupil classification, guidance, marks, evaluation, and predic-tion will be made.
+Educational Tests and Measurements-3 credits

+Nature, function, and use of measurement in the appraisal of educational products and aspects of personality.
+Surveys of different kinds of mental and educational tests with application of procedures in pupil classification, guidance, marks, evaluation, and prediction will be made.
 (Pre-requisite to Psychological Testing.)
-Education 5519